bondar-adobe/java-devcamp-2023/workshop1/maven.md

 # Maven
-Maven is a **build management tool** which can do all the things like adding dependencies, managing the classpath to project, generating war and jar file automatically and many other things.

-It is a *Java tool, so you must have [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed in order to proceed.*
+Maven is a powerful build automation and project management tool designed to simplify the software development process, particularly in the Java ecosystem.
+It addresses common challenges faced by developers by providing a standardized and efficient way to manage projects.
+Maven uses a Project Object Model (POM) and follows a convention over configuration approach to streamline the build lifecycle and project setup.

 ```bash
 ❯ mvn --version